FirebirdSQL/Butler/rfc/4/FBSP.rst

    }

 :can_repeat_messages:
-   MANDATORY number of messages that service previously sent to the client that could be resend (see CON_REPEAT_ Request Code).
+   Number of messages that service previously sent to the client that could be resend (see CON_REPEAT_ Request Code).

    +-----------+-----------------------------------------+
    | **Value** | **Meaning**                             |